Veni Creator Spiritus: Liturgical use

 As an invocation of the Holy Spirit, Veni Creator Spiritus is sung in the Catholic Church during liturgical celebrations on the feast of Pentecost, at both Terce and Vespers.
 It is also sung at occasions such as the College of Cardinals entering the Sistine Chapel during a papal conclave, the consecration of bishops, the ordination of priests, the profession of members of religious institutes, administering the sacrament of Confirmation, the dedication of churches, the convening of synods or councils, the coronation of monarchs, the Red Mass starting the judicial year, and the beginning of other similar solemn events.
 It is also traditional to chant the hymn on New Year's Day to obtain a plenary indulgence.

-Martin Luther used the hymn as the basis for his Pentecost chorale "Komm, Gott Schöpfer, Heiliger Geist", first published in 1524.
+Martin Luther used the hymn as the basis for his Pentecost chorale "Komm, Gott Schöpfer, Heiliger Geist", first performed and published in 1524.

-Veni Creator Spiritus is also widely used in Anglican liturgies, where it has appeared since the publication of the 1550 ordinal and continues to appear, for example, in the ordinal of the 1662 Book of Common Prayer, and in the Novena to The Holy Ghost in Saint Augustine's Prayer Book, published in 1947.
-Bishop John Cosin's 1625 translation, "Come Holy Ghost, our souls inspire" has been sung at all British coronations since Charles I's.
-Another well-known rendering into English is "Creator Spirit, by whose aid", written in 1690 by John Dryden and published in The Church Hymn Book (1872, n.
+Veni Creator Spiritus is also widely used in Anglican liturgies, where it has appeared since the publication of the 1550 ordinal.
+Appearances have also appeared, for example, in the ordinal of the 1662 Book of Common Prayer, and in the Novena to The Holy Ghost in Saint Augustine's Prayer Book, which was published in 1947.
+Bishop John Cosin's 1625 translation, "Come Holy Ghost, our souls inspire" was sung at Charles I of Great Britain's coronation; the same translation has been sung at all British coronations since.
+Another well-known rendering into English is "Creator Spirit, by whose aid", written in 1690 by John Dryden, and published in The Church Hymn Book (1872, n.
 313).

 Text

-Several variations of the lyrics exist.
-Below are the original ninth-century text and a classicizing revision published in 1632 under Pope Urban VIII.
+Several variations of the lyrics exist; below are the original ninth-century text and a classicized revision published in 1632 under Pope Urban VIII.
 The former is used in some Protestant churches and certain Catholic religious orders, while the latter is used in most secular Catholic parishes.
 A versified English translation follows.